aykhazanchi/distributed-cowboys/README.md

 Build the Docker images
 ```
+# Note: If you're running this on a different architecture machine than amd64 you will have to change the GOARCH=amd64 setting in both Dockerfiles

 docker build -t server:1.0 -f Dockerfile.server .
 docker build -t cowboy:1.0 -f Dockerfile.cowboy .
 ```